vince-styling/khaleesi/demonstration/_pages/introduction.md

 ## Why choose Khaleesi as project name?

-"Khaleesi" is a Dothraki title referring to the wife of the khal in the Great Grass Sea, she could be very influential in the whole khalasar.
-This word inspired from my favorite books **A song of ice and fire** where the story coming from.
+"Khaleesi" is a word invented by author George R.R.
+Martin for his wildly popular "Game of Thrones" series, means **queen** in the fictional Dothraki language.
 According to the **Game of Thrones** TV, "Khaleesi" is pronounced "khal-EE-see".
-Play the role of her actor was quite beautiful and charming, she was my favorite character than the others, that's why we chose this name.
+Parents naming their baby girl Khaleesi has growing popularity in recent years even if that is a royal title not a name.
+This title refered to character Daenerys Targaryen in the TV, she receives the title when she marries Khal Drogo the horselord of Dothraki.
+Play the role of her actor was quite beautiful and charming, she was my favorite character, that's why i chose this name.